kerryb/enigma/index.md

 internally wired so that the contact on the right corresponding to one letter connects to the contact on the left next to a different letter.

-Here's our diagram from earlier again:
+Here&rsquo;s our diagram from earlier again:

 ![Components](images/components.png)